janelia-flyem/DVIDServicesServer/README.md

     % go get github.com/janelia-flyem/DVIDServicesServer

-The SparkLaunch/ directory contains two Python executables that should are called from the server -- spark_launch_wrapper and spark_launch.
-These should be installed in the executable path.
-These scripts launch the Spark cluster and Spark application.
+The SparkLaunch/ directory contains plugins for launching a spark cluster that calls DVIDSparkServices with the appropriate parameters.
+See notes on configuration below.

 [DVIDSparkServices](https://github.com/janelia-flyem/DVIDSparkServices) should be installed where the server is running and also on the cluster running Spark.